Spatio-temporal probabilistic forecast using MMAF-guided learning: Abstract

 \section{Abstract}

-We employ stochastic feed-forward neural networks with Gaussian-distributed weights to determine a probabilistic forecast for spatio-temporal raster datasets.
-The networks are trained using MMAF-guided learning, a generalized Bayesian methodology in which the observed data are preprocessed using an embedding designed to produce a low-dimensional representation that captures their dependence and causal structure.
-The design of the embedding is theory-guided by the assumption that a spatio-temporal Ornstein-Uhlenbeck process with finite second-order moments generates the observed data.
-The trained networks, in inference mode, are then used to generate ensemble forecasts by applying different initial conditions at different horizons.
+We present a theory-guided generalized Bayesian methodology for spatio-temporal raster data, which we use to train an ensemble of stochastic feed-forward neural networks with Gaussian-distributed weights.
+The methodology incorporates the dependence and causal structure of a spatio-temporal Ornstein-Uhlenbeck process into training and inference by enforcing constraints on the design of the data embedding and the related optimization routine.
+In inference mode, the networks are employed to generate causal ensemble forecasts by applying different initial conditions at different horizons.
+We call this workflow MMAF-guided learning.
 Experiments conducted on both synthetic and real data demonstrate that our forecasts remain calibrated across multiple time horizons.
-Moreover, we show that on such data, simple feed-forward architectures can achieve performance comparable to, and in some cases better than, convolutional or diffusion deep learning architectures used in probabilistic forecasting tasks.
+Moreover, we show that on such data, shallow feed-forward architectures can achieve performance comparable to, and in some cases better than, convolutional or diffusion deep learning architectures used in probabilistic forecasting tasks.